Study Overseas Basics

 The University's travel insurance policy covers all students travelling on University business - this automatically applies if a student is receiving academic credit for an overseas program, or is otherwise endorsed by the Head of School.
 Students should read the university's travel insurance policy carefully.
 Queries regarding travel insurance should be directed towards the University's Legal and Risk Branch.
 In some cases, students will need to purchase local insurance at their destination.

 What if something goes wrong?

 If a student is having issues overseas with their studies, accommodation or host institution they should contact Study Overseas directly.
 We understand that those close to the student wish to assist by contacting us on their behalf, however it is far more effective for students to contact us in writing (via email) with an outline of their issues so that we can take action on their behalf if needed.
 It’s important to note that Study Overseas cannot take action on a student's behalf without the express consent of that student.

 Once a student has contacted Study Overseas with their concerns, we will act on their behalf and liaise with any relevant parties.

 How can students stay safe?

-Health and safety is of paramount importance to us and to our partner institutions.
+Health and safety of our students is of paramount importance to us and to our partner institutions.
 Before students travel overseas on one of our programs, they are given detailed briefings regarding what to expect and what they can do if they need support.